lymingtonprecision/photon-vpshere-deploy/README.md

 create clones of it to do "real work".

-(Note: you can clone a new virtual machine directly from this "template" virtual machine--and that can be useful to test that everything works--but I would recommend cloning it to an actual template before instantiating any real virtual machine clones from it.
+(Note: you can clone a new virtual machine directly from this "template" virtual machine—and that can be useful to test that everything works—but I would recommend cloning it to an actual template before instantiating any real virtual machine clones from it.
 This helps prevent any unintended modification of the template and ensures that all the virtual machines cloned from it will start off